How does the Foundation invest funds?

 How does the Foundation determine the uses of its available funds?

-Donors often make commitments to the Foundation in the form of endowments that are either unrestricted or restricted to particular priorities--such as scholarships, professorships or programs; donors may also give expendable funds to the Foundation.
-Distributions from the investment portfolio support a donor's restrictions as to use, or, in the case of unrestricted support, the College's most pressing needs.
+Donors often make commitments to the Foundation in the form of endowments that are either unrestricted or restricted to particular priorities — such as scholarships, professorships or programs; donors may also give expendable funds to the Foundation.
+Distributions from the investment portfolio support a donor's restrictions as to use, or, in the case of unrestricted support, the university's most pressing needs.

 What is the difference between endowed and expendable funds?